Salvatore Bonanno: Early life

 Bonanno was the first child of Joseph and Fay (née Labruzzo) Bonanno, born on November 5, 1932, in the Brooklyn borough of New York City.
 His father had come from Castellammare del Golfo, Sicily, with his grandparents, Catherine and Salvatore, and became boss of the Bonanno crime family a year before he was born.
 In 1938, after his father purchased property in Hempstead, Long Island, he attended school there.
 At the age of 10, Bonanno developed a severe mastoid ear infection.
 In order to aid in treating this ailment, his parents enrolled him in a Catholic boarding school in the dry climate of Tucson, Arizona.
 Bonanno attended Tucson High.
 Between 1950 and 1952, Bonanno attended the University of Arizona, but never graduated.

-Bonanno as a child with his father Joe Bonanno.

 On August 18, 1956, Bonanno married Rosalie Marie Profaci, daughter of Salvatore Lawrence Profaci Sr., brother of Profaci crime family boss Joseph Profaci.
 Designed to cement an alliance between the two crime families, the sumptuous wedding had 3,000 guests.
 DeCavalcante crime family boss Sam DeCavalcante later remarked on Bonanno's poor treatment of Rosalie: "It's a shame; the girl wanted to commit suicide because of the way he treated her".
 Bonanno and Rosalie eventually had four children; Charles, Joseph, Salvatore, and Felippa ("Rebecca"); Charles was adopted by Bonanno and his wife in 1958.

 Involvement with organized crime begins

 Shortly after leaving university, Bonanno was inducted as a "made man" into the Bonanno family, and was eventually appointed as consigliere by his father.
 However, many family members felt that Bonanno lacked experience and was too intellectual to lead effectively.
 These tensions only worsened when Bonanno advised his father against involving the family in the illegal narcotics trade.

 In 1963, his father conspired with Profaci family boss Joseph Magliocco to assassinate their three bitter rivals on the Mafia Commission: Gambino crime family boss Carlo Gambino, Lucchese crime family boss Tommy Lucchese, and Buffalo crime family boss and cousin, Stefano Magaddino.
-However, Profaci capo Joseph Colombo betrayed Joseph to the Commission, which then summoned Joseph to explain.
-In October 1964, Joseph was kidnapped off the streets of New York.
+However, Profaci capo Joseph Colombo betrayed Joseph Magliocco to the Commission, which then summoned Magliocco to explain.
+In October 1964, Magliocco was kidnapped off the streets of New York.